TigerMiner1/superman/README.md

 ## Contact:
 If you need help, please DM me on Discord: **Noah#3400**.
 I do not promise the upkeep of these actions and suggest you check them before use, and add any required actions upon import.

+## Disclaimer:
+I haven't developed anything with DBM for quite a while and can't promise help with things related to creating a bot.